withastro/docs/src/pages/en/guides/migrate-to-astro/from-gatsby.md

 ### Repurpose config files

 Gatsby has several top-level configuration files for configuration options, site and page metadata and generating page routes.
-You will not use any of these `gatsby-*.js` files, but there may be some content that you can reuse:
+You will not use any of these `gatsby-*.js` files in your Astro project, but there may be some content that you can reuse:

 - `gatsby-config.js`: Move your `siteMetadata: {}` into `src/data/siteMetadata.js` (or `siteMetadata.json`) to import data about your site (title, description, social accounts etc.) into page layouts.